apiaryio/api-blueprint/API Blueprint Specification.md

 - [`0-1` URI parameters section](#def-uriparameters-section)

-    URI parameters defined in the scope of a Resource section apply to _any and all_ nested Action sections.
+    URI parameters defined in the scope of a Resource section apply to _any and all_ nested Action sections except when an [URI template][uritemplate] has been defined for the Action.

 - [`0-1` Attributes section][]